 Happy infinity scarf knitting!

-Save this step-by-step Fisherman’s rib stitch tutorial for future reference:
+Save this step-by-step Fisherman’s rib knit stitch infinity scarf tutorial for future reference: